 - Place friction in the UX for discovering manual entry intentionally.

 - Still, make it an obvious option when the scan fails to cut down drop-offs.

 Target metric outcome

 We would now like to start quantifying the cost of our gov-tech features, i.e. the impact on trips (via user drop off) this feature will have.
-Thus, we also need to gather the data to show the %trips impact our feature will have in a market.
+Thus, we also need to gather the data to show the impact our feature will have on the market.

 - ID scan works for 70% of users

 - We manage to convert 5% through the funnel for Lime-S